seans3/k8s-ai/kcc-kro/README.md

 This custom resource should perform the following steps:

-1. Create IAM resources necessary.
+1. Create necessary IAM resources.
 2. Create a GCS bucket used to communicate the model between the transformation job and the deployment servers.
 3. Start the job necessary to transform the Gemma model on Kaggle into the format necessary for the Jetstream AI inference server.
 4. Start the Jetstream AI inference server deployment.